tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 * This property makes it difficult to formally prove that a server is jointly authoritative over multiple identities, rather than individually authoritative over each.
-* There is no indication in the (D)TLS about which point in time an authenticator was computed.
+* There is no indication in (D)TLS about which point in time an authenticator was computed.
 Any feedback about the time of creation or validation of the authenticator should be tracked as part of the application layer semantics if required.